-Impact 3.6-4: Implementation of the Proposed Project, in combination with related cumulative projects, would contribute to cumulative impacts on paleontological resources.
+Impact 3.6-4: Construction of the Proposed Project, in conjunction with other cumulative development, could have the potential to contribute to cumulative impacts on paleontological resources.
 (Less than Significant with Mitigation)

-Projects within the vicinity of the Proposed Project and within the Southwestern Block of the Los Angeles Basin could also be within Quaternary-aged terrestrial and shallow marine sediments overlying Tertiary-aged marine sediments which have been found to contain significant fossil resources.
-The majority of the current and future development contained with Table 3.0-2 include subsurface disturbances for the construction of foundations and utilities which increases the likelihood that paleontological resources could be uncovered, and it is therefore possible that cumulative development would result in the demolition or destruction of significant paleontological resources.
+Projects within the vicinity of the Proposed Project and within the Southwestern Block of the Los Angeles Basin could also be within Quaternary-age terrestrial and shallow marine sediments overlying Tertiary-age marine sediments, which have been found to contain significant fossil resources.
+The majority of the current and future development contained with Table 3.0-2 includes subsurface disturbances for the construction of foundations and utilities, which increases the likelihood that paleontological resources could be uncovered, and it is therefore possible that cumulative development would result in the demolition or destruction of significant paleontological resources.
 This potential loss of resources is considered a significant cumulative impact.
 The Proposed Project could contribute to this impact if paleontological resources are located beneath the Project Site and damaged or destroyed during the excavation process.
-In that event, the Proposed Project's contribution to the significant cumulative impact would be cumulatively considerable and impacts would be potentially significant.
+In that event, the Proposed Project contribution to the significant cumulative impact would be cumulatively considerable and impacts would be potentially significant.